 You could also use the Sika Polyurethane Fence Post Mix.
 You can see how we used this fence post mix in the post The Biggest Red Birdhouse and How to Easily Mount It.

-You may want to purchase end posts for your fence too or let the split rails lie diagonally to the ground, as we did on ours here, creating a rustic split rail fence style.
+You may also want to purchase end posts for your fence or let the split rails lie diagonally to the ground, as we did on ours here, creating a rustic split rail fence style.

 That is when I also figured out that the railings would have fit easily into my Subaru Ascent SUV…